Octagon-simon/coding-blocks/README.txt

 = How does the plugin work? =

-After creating a new code snippet, go to edit code snippets and copy the shortcode of the snippet and paste it into your WordPress post.
+1. Create a new code snippet
+2. Navigate to the list of code snippets
+3. Copy the shortcode of the snippet you need
+4. Paste it into your WordPress post Editor and save the post.

 == Screenshots ==